jimhall/Notes/Solaris/DNS.md

 svc:/network/dns/server:default> exit
 ```

 * Create a directory for a new process ID file.
+Allow the dnsadmin account to write to the directory.

 ```
 root@odin:~# mkdir -p /var/named/tmp